s-utkarsh/convex/README.md

 B. Requirements:
 ----------------
-(Applicable if you do not want to use is bundled package, "convex-0.1" present in $dir/Convex/dist/)
+(Applicable if you do not want to use is bundled binary, "convex-1.0.0" present in $dir/Convex/dist/)

 1. python 2 (default python in Debian based distros)
 2. python 'numpy' library (pip install numpy)